A mechanism for a "leaky" black hole to catalyze galaxy formation

-From a quite different direction, a long-term study by the author of the postulate that ``dark energy'' arises from a scale invariant action involving nonderivative metric components, reviewed in \cite{A1}, leads to the conclusion that black holes as modified by this dark energy action differ from their standard general relativity form at a distance of order $10^{-17} (M/M_\odot)^2$ cm from the nominal horizon, with $M$ the black hole mass and $M_\odot$ the solar mass.
-Moreover, detailed calculations in the spherically symmetric case show hat these modified black holes have neither an event horizon \cite{F} nor an apparent horizon \cite{A2}, and so can be ``leaky'', resulting in a black hole wind that can influence processes outside the hole.
-In a paper in preparation \cite{K}, we have studied a mechanism by which the black hole wind from Sgr A* can lead to the mysterious young star formation \cite{lu} near the central black hole of our galaxy.
-In this note we suggest a related general mechanism by which a black hole wind can catalyze galaxy formation.
+where $\Lambda$ is the cosmological constant, $G$ is Newton's constant, and ${}^{(4)}g=-\det({g_{\mu\nu})}$.
+Black holes as modified by this action differ from their standard general relativity form within a distance of order $2 \times 10^{-18} (M/M_\odot)^2$cm from a nominal horizon radius $2M$, with $M$ the black hole mass and $M_\odot$ the solar mass.
+Moreover, detailed calculations in the spherically symmetric case show that as a consequence of the $(g_{00})^{-2}$ factor in Eq. \eqref{dark}, which would become infinite if $g_{00}$ were to vanish, these modified, ``Schwarzschild-like'' black holes have neither an event horizon \cite{F} nor an apparent horizon \cite{A2}.\footnote{Schwarzschild-like black holes are a variant of the ``exotic compact objects'' reviewed in \cite{eco}, where the focus is on possible gravitational wave signatures stemming from absence of a horizon.} Thus, since there are no trapped surfaces, they can be ``leaky'', which would allow a black hole wind that can influence processes outside the hole.
+In a paper in preparation \cite{K}, we have studied a mechanism by which a black hole wind from Sgr A* can lead to the mysterious young star formation \cite{lu} near the central black hole of our galaxy.
+In this essay, we suggest a mechanism by which a black hole wind can catalyze galaxy formation.